-Some of the inbuilt features of Chrome including pre-fetch slowdown Windows 11/10 PCs.
-If you are facing this issue often, it’s time to disable some of the pre-fetch options.
+Some of the inbuilt features of Chrome include prefetch slowdown on Windows 11/10 PCs.
+If you often face this issue, it’s time to disable some of the pre-fetch options.
 You can also choose to find out which tab is causing that problem.
-Check out tips to fix Chrome high Disk or CPU usage in Windows 11/10.
+Check out tips to fix Chrome’s high Disk or CPU usage in Windows 11/10.

-100% disk usage in Windows 10 is one of the most common issues, and there are multiple reasons for that.
-Technically speaking, it’s one of the programs that take a high toll on the computer making everything else slow.
+100% disk usage in Windows is one of the most common issues, and there are multiple reasons.
+Technically speaking, it’s one of the programs that take a high toll on the computer, making everything else slow.

-If you are facing this issue, you need to take a look at the following areas:
+If you are facing high CPU or Disk usage issues in Chrome, you need to take a look at the following areas:

 - Disable or remove unwanted Extensions